rsoury/callsesh/packages/app/src/md/terms/terms-of-service.md

 6. Upon signing up to Callsesh, you also agree to act as custodian of records for the content that you upload to Callsesh.
 7. Any questions regarding User Content can be addressed by emailing support@callsesh.com.

-## 10. DMCA

-1. Callsesh respects the intellectual property rights of third parties and voluntarily complies with the Digital Millennium Copyright Act (DMCA).
-Our full DMCA Notice and Takedown Policy can be found here: https://callsesh.com/terms/dmca.
-Callsesh has implemented a policy to terminate repeat copyright infringers.
-A copy of our repeat infringer policy (RIP) is available upon request to our users.
-2. Please note that, under the DMCA, any person who knowingly makes material misrepresentations in a notification of claimed infringement or in a counter-notification may be liable for damages.

-## 11. Linking to the Platform and Social Media Features
+## 10. Linking to the Platform and Social Media Features

 1. You may link to Web Doodle or Callsesh homepage, provided you do so in a way that is fair and legal and does not damage Web Doodle reputation or take advantage of it, but you must not establish a link in such a way as to suggest any form of association, approval, or endorsement on Web Doodle part.
 2. The Platform may provide certain social media features that enable you to: